tombch/pyqubits/README.md

 For example, if `command6` in the above line causes an error, any changes that `command4` and `command5` made to the environment of the program will not be saved.

 ### Running Scripts
-QCmd can execute scripts within the program (using the `execute` command):
+CmdQuantum can execute scripts within the program (using the `execute` command):

 ```
 #~: execute script1 script2 ...